Principle: Nothing says “I can’t hustle” like a paid introduction.

 As a sidenote: cold calling/e-mailing VCs almost never works, for the above reasons.

 So here’s the big issue: if you type a well-known investor’s name into LinkedIn, there’s a 99% chance that you’ll find 100s of different “paths” to get an introduction to that investor.
-Twitter also often helps.
-Now, of all those paths to an intro, what do you think it signals to the investor if the only person you could find to introduce you is someone you’re paying?
+Twitter also often helps, as do AngelList, Accelerators, etc. Now, of all those paths to a warm intro, what do you think it signals to the investor if the only person you could find to introduce you is someone you’re paying?
 The first thing that will run through that VCs mind will be something like “huh, well, putting aside the actual business idea, the founder clearly sucks at networking.”
 That’s not a first impression you want to make.

 A second thought might be, “maybe they’re not bad at networking, but just couldn’t find someone to sincerely recommend them.”
 You get the idea.
 Having your lawyer introduce you to investors isn’t too far off from having your mom write you a reference for a job.